Modernism at it's finest

 Beginning of the project

-The architect Lluís Domènech i Montaner began to design the Casa Navàs.
-This was a commission from Joaquim Navàs and Pepa Blasco, these textile merchants give the architect a blank cheque so that he had the budget he needed and give him total freedom of creation.
+Architect Lluís Domènech i Montaner began to design the Casa Navàs.
+This was a commission from Joaquim Navàs and Pepa Blasco, these textile merchants give the architect a blank cheque so that he had the budget he needed and he was given complete creative freedom.

 1904